pagkly/Zed/Investopedia3/What Is a Production Externality.md

 A logging company can pay for the cost of a tree that they remove, but the cost of replacing an entire forest once it is gone is exponentially more than the sum of its lost trees.
 Freeway traffic jams and health problems that arise from breathing secondhand smoke are further examples of externalities in production.
 A notable example of a large ecosystem of negative production externality is the Flint water crisis in 2019.

 The British economist A. C. Pigou was the first to call out production externalities as a systemic phenomenon.
-Pigou argued that in the presence of externalities, we do not achieve [Pareto](https://www.investopedia.com/terms/p/paretoprinciple.asp) optimality, even under [perfect competition](https://www.investopedia.com/terms/p/perfectcompetition.asp).
+Pigou argued that in the presence of externalities, we do not achieve [Pareto](https://www.investopedia.com/terms/p/paretoprinciple.asp) optimality, even under [[perfect competition]](https://www.investopedia.com/terms/p/perfectcompetition.asp).
 If the externalities are present, the resulting social benefit or cost becomes a combination of private and external benefits or costs.

 ### Examples of Positive Production Externalities